 The other day, while visiting this beautiful florist, I saw this handsome Spindle Palm.
-I had never seen one before for use as indoor plant but here it was.
+I had never seen one before for use as indoor plant, but here it was.
 They are used as landscaping plants in south Florida and apparently are quite hardy when used indoors.
-Its sturdy trunk and peaceful fronds have a more rugged feel to them than many other palms that can live in your home.
+Its sturdy trunk and peaceful fronds have a more rugged feel to them than many other palms that can adapt to living indoors.

-I checked with a friend of mine who sells Spindle Palms, as well as other palms, to beach property owners and he assured me that it was one of the hardiest palms he sold.
-Its botanical name is Hyophorbe verschaffeltii and considered to be an endangered species but because it is in commercial cultivation there really is nothing to worry about.
+I checked with a friend of mine who sells palm trees to beach property owners.
+He assured me that it was one of the hardiest palms he sold.
+Its botanical name is Hyophorbe verschaffeltii and is considered to be an endangered species due to land loss.
+Because it is in commercial cultivation they will not go extinct.

 It's a slow grower so if you find the right place for it, the spindle palm could happily live there for many years.
 If you have a spot in your home or office that could use a touch of the tropics and have never tried to grow a palm, this one would be a good choice.
-If you ever move to a frost-free zone it would be happy to live in your yard.
+If you live in a frost-free zone it would be happy to live in your yard.

-You can send a variety of plants or flowers to almost anyone in the world from this great florist: Flowers and Plants Etc
+You can send a variety of plants or flowers almost anywhere from this great florist:

 - Bright indirect light or some direct sun.